salesforce/secure-filters/README.md

 The `<` and `>` characters are encoded as `\u003C` and `\u003E`, respectively.
 This prevents breaking out of a surrounding `<script>` context.

-**CAUTION**: you need to always put quotes around the embedded value; don't assume that it's a bare int/float/boolean constant!
+:warning: **CAUTION**: you need to always put quotes around the embedded value; don't assume that it's a bare int/float/boolean constant!

-**CAUTION**: this is not the correct encoding for the entire contents of a `<script>` block!
+:warning: **CAUTION**: this is not the correct encoding for the entire contents of a `<script>` block!
 You need to sanitize each variable in-turn.

 ### jsAttr(value)